 • SCPDC and LDH are currently working on adding LDH permit applications to SCPDC's "My Permit" online program.
-The program will potentially be statewide and include other agencies.
+The program

-LDH and LDEQ will continue with annual and needbased inspections, enforcement, and monitoring along with public education to improve water quality.
+LDH and LDEQ will continue with annual and need-based inspections, enforcement, and monitoring along with public education to improve water quality.
 BTNEP and the BTNEP MC will continue to support these ongoing state and federal programs and activities that protect and promote human health and the environment.
 BTNEP will also continue to look for opportunities to implement projects that support these activities.